ryanwooj/udacityArcadeGame/README.md

 This game is very Fun!
 Your goal is to cross the river without stepping on a bug!

+##Instruction:
+You can download this game from my github or you can download this zip from my submission :)

+1. On your local machine, open index.html with a browser of your choice.
+2. patiently wait a second, you will see a loaded screen.
+3. Have Fun!

 ##How to Play:

 Very Simple!